The category of a partitioned fan: The classifying space and picture group

 \begin{prop} The partition $\Pfrak_{\flatt}$ is an admissible partition of $\Sigma_{\Hcal}$ and thus the category of the flat-partition $\Cfrak(\Sigma_\Hcal, \Pfrak_{\flatt})$ is a well-defined category. \end{prop} \begin{proof} Let $\sigma_1, \sigma_2 \in \Sigma_{\Hcal}$ be two cones such that the flat $X \coloneqq s(\sigma_1) = s(\sigma_2)$ is the same intersection of hyperplanes.
 It follows immediately that

 It follows from \cite[Lem.
 1.36]{AguiarMahajan} that both $\starr(\sigma_1)$ and $\starr(\sigma_2)$ are ``equivalent'' to the \textit{arrangement over the flat $X$} whose \textit{essentialisation} is precisely the projection onto the orthogonal complement, see \cite{AguiarMahajan} for more details.
-The same result implies that the partition is admissible. \end{proof}
+The partition is admissible by \cref{lem:possident} since it identifies the whole set of possible identifications. \end{proof}